bradleyburgess/esumc-bulletin-backend/README.md

-# Strapi application
+# ESUMC Online Bulletin: Backend

-A quick description of your strapi application
+This is the repository for the Strapi backend of the ESUMC Online Worship Bulletin.